bgrins/devtools-snippets/README.md

 A collection of helpful snippets for use inside of developer tools.

-View them all on a single page: http://bgrins.github.io/devtools-snippets/ or all of them inside of github: https://github.com/bgrins/devtools-snippets/tree/master/snippets.
+View them all on a single page: http://bgrins.github.io/devtools-snippets/ or all of them [inside of github](https://github.com/bgrins/devtools-snippets/tree/master/snippets).
 I have a [more long winded article about snippets](http://www.briangrinstead.com/blog/devtools-snippets) detailing why you might use them and additional features that would be nice, if you are interested.

 If you have a useful snippet or updates to an existing one that you'd like to share, please contribute it or open an issue!